Decorator

 payi_instrument(payi)

-Once you've initialized the instrumentation, import the appropriate decorator for your chosen mode:
+Once you've initialized the instrumentation, import the @track

 GenAI Provider Client Configuration